Claude Opus 4.5Batch 1

 Reading these transcripts reveals a remarkably coherent philosophy of scientific inquiry, one that explains why Brenner could move so quickly from scant observations to productive hypotheses and discriminative experiments.
 Let me trace the deep patterns.

-1. The Epistemology of Productive Ignorance
+1. The Epistemology of

 Brenner's most counterintuitive principle is his explicit embrace of ignorance as an asset: